jdlomaxProdMan/Competitor-Summaries/README.md

 the Company Overview, Financials, Product Portfolio, Implementations table, and the final Fizyr Comparison section.
 Provide the response as a raw code block so I can copy the HTML directly.
+Provide HTML with navigation page to each on Sharepoint.
+Claude Cowork process to convert to pdf and email to remote sales